rust-lang/lang-team/src/design_notes/general_coroutines.md

   - This part of why it is so hard to unify generalized coroutines with a generator syntax like `gen { }` or `gen fn`.
 Where does the first input go?
     Where do you annotate the argument type even?
-- Users usually want to give resume arguments named bindings to increase clarity.
+- To increase clarity, users almost always want resume arguments to be named.
-  - Magic mutation provides name-ability via pattern-matching in the closure parameters.
-Since unmoved arguments are dropped just prior to yielding, they do not need to be captured into closure state.
+  - With magic mutation, all resume arguments are already named since they reuse the closures arguments on every resume.
+Any unmoved arguments are dropped just prior to yielding, so they are not witnessed and do not increase the coroutine size.
+    - Also get multiple arguments for free if using the `Fn*` traits.
-  - Yield expressions require users to repeatedly re-bind resume arguments to named bindings.
+  - Yield expressions require users to repeatedly assign resume arguments to named bindings manually.
 Such bindings must be included in the closure state if they have any drop logic.

 ## Borrowed resume arguments